 30. Mexican morning glory (Ipomoea tricolor)

-Mexican morning glory produces lovely trumpet-shaped blue flowers with white and yellow centers.
-These trailing plants can grow up to four meters tall and are excellent for growing up pergolas or a trellis.
+Mexican Morning Glory produces lovely trumpet-shaped blue flowers with white and yellow centers.
+These trailing plants can grow up to four meters tall and are excellent for growing up pergolas or trellis.
 Mexican morning glory is believed to symbolize unfulfilled or unrequited love.

 Mexican Flowers FAQs: